Crypto-Chemistry/cosmos-snapshot/README.md

  - Cosmovisor is being used, or the systemd service that controls the chain daemon is called "cosmovisor.service"
  - A remote S3 compatible storage account is set up

+**NOTE: This has only been tested using Contabo's S3 storage service at this time.
+Compatibility with other S3 storage providers is not guaranteed**

 ### Installation

 First, clone the repo and enter it: